amr-ergawy/AndroidMineSweeper/README.md

 # AndroidMineSweeper
-A minesweeper for touch Android devices.
+A minesweeper implementation for touch Android devices.

 To add more details.